Year

 Transport for London (TfL) modelling has also shown that congestion at the Blackwall Tunnel will be effectively eliminated during peak hours, which will reduce emissions from idling cars stuck in traffic.

-Furthermore, user charges will be introduced across Blackwall Tunnel and Silvertown Tunnel, which will help ensure that traffic levels across the local area are effectively managed.
-It will also help discourage unnecessary car journeys.
+Furthermore, user charges across Blackwall Tunnel and Silvertown Tunnel will help ensure that traffic levels across the local area are effectively managed.
+It also helps discourage unnecessary car journeys.

-A range of further benefits for local residents will also help encourage greater public transport use – further reducing emissions in the area.
+A range of benefits for local residents will encourage greater public transport use – further reducing emissions in the area.

 With the introduction of the tunnel, 20% of businesses in the area have said they’ll be able to take on more staff supporting the creation of thousands of new jobs.